 He received his Ph.D. in psychology from Harvard University in 1971 and was an assistant professor there.
 He later served as a professor of psychology and psychiatry at Yale University, director of the Yale Psychophysiology Center, and co-director of the Yale Behavioral Medicine Clinic.

 Dr. Schwartz has published more than 500 scientific papers, including six in the journal Science, and is a Fellow in multiple scientific associations.
 He served as the founding President of the Academy for the Advancement of Postmaterial Sciences.
-Seven of his books – The Living Energy Universe, The Afterlife Experiments, The Energy Healing Experiments, The Truth about Medium, The Sacred Promise, An Atheist in Heaven, and the forthcoming Extraordinary Claims Require Extraordinary Evidence, are related to his scientific investigations and findings addressing the survival of consciousness hypothesis.
+Seven of his books -- The Living Energy Universe, The Afterlife Experiments, The Energy Healing Experiments, The Truth about Medium, The Sacred Promise, An Atheist in Heaven, and Extraordinary Claims Require Extraordinary Evidence -- are related to his scientific investigations and findings addressing the survival of consciousness hypothesis.

 Dr. Mark Pitstick

-Mark Pitstick, MA, DC, has forty-nine years’ experience helping people in hospitals, pastoral counseling settings, mental health centers, and holistic health care practice.
+Mark Pitstick, MA, DC has over fifty years’ experience helping people in hospitals, pastoral counseling settings, mental health centers, and holistic health care practice.
 His training includes: bachelor of science degree; graduate theology studies in pastoral counseling; master degree in clinical psychology; and doctorate in chiropractic health care.
 He also was trained in suicide prevention counseling and education.

 He provides clinical support for HelpingParentsHeal group leaders and Caring Listeners.
 Mark directs the SoulPhone Foundation and assists research for the SoulPhone Project.
 He founded Greater Reality Living groups to help people prepare for the paradigm shift after announcements and demonstrations of scientific proof of life after death.